LeongChongGui/HelixHomies/README.md

 scp -i ./YourMachineAddress.pem ./random_forest_model.pkl ./ohe.pkl ubuntu@YourMachineAddress.nus.cloud:~/helixhomies/
 ```

-3. Reconnect to your instance once the files are uploaded.
+3. Reconnect to your instance once the files are uploaded and `cd helixhomies` to navigate to the helixhomies folder.

+Run the `ll` command in the folder to check if all necessary files have been transferred.

+- `random_forest_model.pkl`

+- `ohe.pkl`

+- `predict_m6a.py`

+- `data.json` (or `data.json.gz`, according to your file name)

 ---